KomputeProject/kompute/README.md

     // 2.
 Run compute shader synchronously
     mgr.evalOpDefault<kp::OpAlgoBase<>>(
         { tensorA, tensorB },
-        shader); // "shader" explained below, and can be glsl/spirv string or path to file
+        shaderData); // "shaderData" defined below, and can be glsl/spirv string or path to file

     // 3.
 Map results back from GPU memory to print the results mgr.evalOpDefault<kp::OpTensorSyncLocal>({ tensorA, tensorB })